tannerdolby/rotation-cipher/README.md

 # Caesar Cipher 🗝️
 JavaScript utility for a ceasar cipher.
+Shift characters in a given string by some amount for a small layer of encryption.
+Supports shifting in english alphabet (a-zA-Z) and the human-readable ASCII characters between decimal value [33-126].

-Default rotation is 13 and can be modified.
-A custom array of rotations matching the length of the input string can be provided to create more custom transformations.
+Default rotation is 13 (ROT13).
+A custom array of rotations matching the length of the input string can also be provided to create more customized transformations.
+Random rotations can be generated.

 Use cases:
 - perform a basic substitution cipher